-If you’re still up for an alternative, we don’t need to look further because Ling App is a perfect alternative.
+If you’re still up for an alternative, we don’t need to look further because the Ling app is a perfect alternative.

-With Ling App, learning a language feels like playing a game.
-With a variety of topics to choose from and different interactive activities, you will surely have a meaningful language learning journey.
-What makes it interesting is that in every word or phrase you’ll learn, there is a translation, example sentence, image, and an audio recording by a native speaker.
+With the Ling app, learning a language feels like playing a game.
+With a variety of topics to choose from and different interactive activities, you will surely have a meaningful language-learning journey.
+What makes it interesting is that in every word or phrase, you’ll learn, there is a translation, example sentence, image, and an audio recording by a native speaker.

 You can also learn dialogues so that you’ll know how to use them in conversation.
 The spaced repetition system will do its magic to achieve fluency in no time.
 For cultural relations, you may check the blog posts like this.
 For example, if you want to learn Korean, blogs about the Korean language and culture are available.